 The most important thing to remember is that you have a service to offer and your job is to find people that need you.
 Everything you do and every place you go is a chance to connect with people to find your ideal client.
 You don’t have to be pushy or obnoxious… you just need to be sociable and helpful.

-Realize that filling your schedule is a process; it’s not going to happen over night and it’s not going to happen the same for you that worked for somebody else.
-That’s because this is a people business and everyone is unique.
+That’s because this is a people business, and everyone is unique.
 You need to find what works for your personality and then use that consistently to grow your cleaning business fast.

 blank line